|One mean looking croc!

-At times, I almost don’t know where to begin to tell you about our past 24 hours which on most days is exactly what we share.
-Sure, we may describe sightings and events that may have transpired on other days but overall, our goal is to divulge that which transpired most recently.
+At times, I almost don’t know where to begin to tell you about our past 24 hours, which is exactly what we share on most days.
+Sure, we may describe sightings and events that may have transpired on other days, but overall, our goal is to divulge the most recent.

-For example, last night’s photo of the sunset at Ngwenya was truly breathtaking.
-So quickly, it vanishes into the horizon for darkness to fall and a single sentence spoken to each other or our friends and we’ve missed the entire event.
+For example, last night’s photo of the sunset at Ngwenya was genuinely breathtaking.
+So quickly, it vanishes into the horizon for darkness to fall and a single sentence spoken to each other or our friends, and we’ve missed the entire event.

-It also was the case when yesterday, we decided to leave the house for Ngwenya at 1630 hours (4:30 pm) as opposed to our usual almost 5:00pm.
-Had we lingered for 30 minutes, we’ve have missed most of today’s photos.
+It also was the case when yesterday, we decided to leave the house for Ngwenya at 1630 hours (4:30 pm) instead of our usual almost 5:00 pm.
+Had we lingered for 30 minutes, we have missed most of today’s photos.
 I suppose it’s all about timing and sheer coincidence.

 It’s certainly has nothing to do with any skill or innate perception on our part, except for the fact that we’re aware that sightings are better at certain times of day than others.

 |This baby couldn’t have been more than a few weeks old.

 With only six days until Tom and Lois depart to return to the US and only three months and 25 days until we leave South Africa for Kenya (if a visa extension is provided), I’ve begun to feel a sense of loss over our eventual departure.